 No construction may take place within the Runway Safety Area of an open Runway.
+During construction activities, Runway 7L-25R or Runway 7R-25L will be closed and will not conflict with any portion of the work area.

 2. Airport Operator Coordination.